gyselroth/kube-icinga/README.md

 By default services get checked with the service protocol which usually result in check_tcp.
 However you may set custom settings using annotations (or global service settings).

+>**Note** UDP services will be created as dummy checks.
+There is now way for kube-icinga to automatically monitor udp services.
+However you may set a custom check by setting an [annotation](#overwrite-icinga-object-definitions-directly-in-kubernetes-resources) on the kubernetes service.

 ### Volumes
 Each persistent volume will result in a single icinga service.
 By default all those services get attached to a single host named `kubernetes-volumes`.
 Like for ingresses and services you may change the same advanced settings for volumes.